isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 The general goal is to create a new gds representing the parcels, classified by their soil use.

-Each group of students will use one (only one) region/polygon of the data set named EditingZones, in the attribute `ZoneGroup`, which was assigned by e-mail (review section Context if necessary).
+Each group of students will use one (only one) region/polygon of the data set named EditingZones, in the attribute `StudentGroup`, which was assigned by e-mail (review section Context if necessary).
 The regions are numbered from 1 to 21.

-**1.** Create a new gds named `Parcels<n>` (CRS ETRS-TM06 – EPSG: 3763) containing about 10 parcels representing the soil use inside the assigned region based on the Google Satellite image. \<n\> is the number from 1 to 25 of the assigned region, sent to students by e-mail.
+**1.** Create a new gds named `Parcels<n>` (CRS ETRS-TM06 – EPSG: 3763) containing about 10 parcels representing the soil use inside the assigned region based on the Google Satellite image. \<n\> is the number from 1 to 21 of the assigned region, sent to students by e-mail.

 - This gds must be a coverage of the total region (the assigned polygon), i.e. it should cover all the assigned area.
 - The allowed soil use codes and corresponding description are in file `TableSoilUse.xls`.
 Make your best guess to identify the soil use.